-Sedona Mago Center for Well-being and Retreat, located in Northern Arizona, is owned and operated by Tao Fellowship, a 501 (c)3 non-denominational “non-profit” organization.
-The center was created to share the timeless principles and spiritual practices of ancient wisdom and tradition of SunTao.
+Sedona Mago Center for Well-being and Retreat, located in the Red Rocks of Arizona, was created to share the timeless principles and spiritual practices of ancient wisdom and tradition of Sun Tao.
 Combined with modern teachings of energy healing and personal development, retreats at Sedona Mago provide paths and environments for your holistic healing, self realization—empowering you to become a shepherd of Mother Earth.

-The name Mago is from ancient Asian language and it means Mother of All, and represents the unconditional love and spirit of Mother Earth we, as humanity, have for her.
-This sets the direction for why and how we run Sedona Mago: to love humanity and the earth.
+The name Mago is from an ancient Asian language, meaning “Mother of All.”
+It represents the unconditional love and spirit of Mother Earth we, as humanity, have for her.
+This sets the direction for why and how we run Sedona Mago: to love humanity and the Earth.
 To fulfill this mission, we provide heart-centered leadership retreats and personal development workshops; wellness and natural healing programs, all designed to help you become the fullest expression of your true self.

 Sedona Mago Center for Well-being and Retreat delivers the teachings and benefits of mindfulness throughout the United States.
-Through these classes, you’ll learn how to experience a well-rounded, fully centered life using a combination of ancient Asian wisdom, energy healing, and personal development to solve daily, modern-day concerns.
+Through these classes, you’ll learn how to experience a well-rounded, fully-centered life using a combination of ancient Asian wisdom, energy healing, and personal development to solve daily, modern-day concerns.

 Sedona Mago Center for Well-being and Retreat—501(c)(3) nonprofit organization, inspired by the mission of the Tao Fellowship—has been a destination for spiritual healing and transformation for over 20 years.
 Mago is an ancient Korean word that means “Mother Earth.”
-Our central mission is “to love humanity and the Earth.
+Our central mission is “to love humanity and the Earth.”

-We are a 501(c)(3) nonprofit organization, inspired by the Sun Tao (仙 道) Korean Taoist tradition, with its 10,000-year history, that we follow.
+We are inspired by the Sun Tao (仙 道) Korean Taoist tradition, with its 10,000-year history.
 Sun (仙) is the combination of human (⼈) and mountain (⼭), meaning a human being living in harmony with nature.
-We believe that peace and harmony can be realized, no matter one’s faith, through our connection to the earth – without which, humanity cannot survive.
+We believe that peace and harmony can be realized, no matter one’s faith, through our connection to the earth.

 Steve Kim is a lifelong practitioner and teacher of mindful living and natural health.
-He is a visionary executive for several international charitable organizations, and in 1997 helped to establish the Tao Fellowship to promote the spirit of Tao as a universal principle for peace and harmony.
+He is a visionary executive for several international charitable organizations, and in 1997, helped to establish the Tao Fellowship to promote the spirit of Tao as a universal principle for peace and harmony.
 Steve also helped establish the Earth Citizens Organization (ECO) in 2014 to organize and facilitate the creation of healthier communities and a sustainable world.
-He is the Vice-President of Sedona Mago Center for Well-being and Retreat and serves as ECO’s Executive Director.
+He is the President of Sedona Mago Center for Well-being and Retreat and serves as ECO’s Executive Director.